chaunceygardiner/weewx-airgradient/README.md

    sudo systemctl start weewx
    ```

-1. If you are Unix/Linux savy, and are willing to work with a crude
+1. If you are Unix/Linux savvy, and are willing to work with a crude
    installation procedure, install
    [airgradient-proxy](https://github.com/chaunceygardiner/airgradient-proxy).